kylegalloway/old-kylegalloway.github.io/_posts/2015-07-30-weekly-update.md

 * I've started to really improve my French learning.
 The combination of Memrise, Duolingo, and trying to speak it as much as possible have helped.

 That's all for now.
-I'll update this if anything happens between today and Saturday.
+I'll update this post if anything happens between today and Saturday.

 ### Always Obey the Testing Goat!